inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

 - Open your internet browser and go to `openstreetmap.org <http://openstreetmap.org>`_
 - Move the map to the area that you edited.
 - You should see your changes now appearing on the map!
-If you don’t, try pressing CTRL+R to refresh the web page.
+If you don’t, try pressing :kbd:`CTRL+R` to refresh the web page.
 Sometimes the map doesn’t update properly and needs to be reloaded.
 - What if you don’t see your changes?
 Don’t worry - it may take a few minutes for the changes to be shown on the map.
 Also,